jacg/nain4/README.md

 This repository is going to be the home of `nain4`.
-The process of extracting it from the repository of the project in which it was born, has just started, so this is very much a Work In Progress, and there is no documentation *yet*.
+The process of extracting it from the repository of the project in which it was born, has just started, so this is very much a Work In Progress.

+The documentation for `nain4` is gradually being written [here](https://jacg.github.io/nain4/).

 # What is this?